 Brokerage arrangements must be approved by the Legal & Compliance Group and brokerage transactions may only be directed to approved brokers.
-A list of approved brokers is maintained and updated as necessary by the Director of Securities Operations for the AEW Securities Group (any changes require the approval of the Legal & Compliance Group) (the "Approved Broker List").
+A list of approved brokers is maintained and updated as necessary by AEW's Head Trader and reviewed by the Director of Securities Operations for the AEW Securities Group (any changes require the approval of the Legal & Compliance Group) (the "Approved Broker List").
 Generally, any broker that has not been used within one year will be moved from the Approved Broker List to a dormant broker list, the "Dormant Broker List".
 If regular trading is to resume with any broker on the Dormant Broker List they will go through the standard broker approval process again.
 The Dormant Broker List will be reviewed from time to time and brokers will be removed as necessary.